HentaiConnoisseur/RailMob/Attributes.md

 <details><summary>Replace 'X' with any of the following (case-insensitive)</summary>
 <p>

-ARMOR
+* ARMOR
-Armor bonus of an Entity.<p>
+ * Armor bonus of an Entity.
-ARMORTOUGHNESS
+* ARMORTOUGHNESS
-Armor durability bonus of an Entity.
+ * Armor durability bonus of an Entity.
-ATTACKDAMAGE
+* ATTACKDAMAGE
-Attack damage of an Entity.
+ *Attack damage of an Entity.
-ATTACKSPEED
+* ATTACKSPEED
-Attack speed of an Entity.
+ * Attack speed of an Entity.
-FLYINGSPEED
+* FLYINGSPEED
-Flying speed of an Entity.
+ * Flying speed of an Entity.
-FOLLOWRANGE
+* FOLLOWRANGE
-Range at which an Entity will follow others.
+ * Range at which an Entity will follow others.
-KNOCKBACKRESISTANCE
+* KNOCKBACKRESISTANCE
-Resistance of an Entity to knockback.
+ * Resistance of an Entity to knockback.
-LUCK
+* LUCK
-Luck bonus of an Entity.
+ * Luck bonus of an Entity.
-MAXHEALTH
+* MAXHEALTH
-Maximum health of an Entity.
+ * Maximum health of an Entity.
-MOVEMENTSPEED
+* MOVEMENTSPEED
-Movement speed of an Entity.
+ * Movement speed of an Entity.
-HORSEJUMPSTRENGTH
+* HORSEJUMPSTRENGTH
-Strength with which a horse will jump.
+ * Strength with which a horse will jump.
-ZOMBIESPAWNREINFORCEMENTS
+* ZOMBIESPAWNREINFORCEMENTS
 Chance of a zombie to spawn reinforcements.

 </p>